mariash/Wordpress-Plugin-Generate-Post-Thumbnails/readme.txt

 This plugin will generate post thumbnails using the post images.

-Wordpress 2.9 introduced new feature Post Thumbnails, that allows to specify post thumbnails sizes in theme, assign thumbnails for each post and easily display post thumbnail of required size in theme.
+Wordpress 2.9 introduced new feature Post Thumbnails, that allows to specify post thumbnails sizes in themes, assign thumbnails for each post and easily display post thumbnail of required size in theme.

-This plugin will be useful if you need automatically assign thumbnails for already existing blog posts using post images, that were uploaded at your Wordpress blog.
-This situation may occur if you decided to use this Wordpress feature in your theme either by upgrading your Wordpress to 2.9 or by upgrading your blog theme.
+This plugin will be useful if you need to assign post thumbnails for already existing blog posts using post images.By default it takes the first post image uploaded on server or externally hosted and assigns it as post thumbnail.
+Interface is based on Ajax to prevent timeout issues.

 Related Links:

 * <a href="http://wordpress.shaldybina.com/plugins/generate-post-thumbnails/" title="Generate Post Thumbnails Plugin for WordPress">Plugin Homepage</a>
-* <a href="http://codex.wordpress.org/Post_Thumbnails" title="Wordpress page about Post Thumbnails feature">Wordpress Post Thumbnails feature page</a>
-* <a href="http://markjaquith.wordpress.com/2009/12/23/new-in-wordpress-2-9-post-thumbnail-images/" title="New in WordPress 2.9: Post Thumbnail Images - Mark on WordPress">New in WordPress 2.9: Post Thumbnail Images &laquo;  Mark on WordPress</a>
-* <a href="http://wordpress.org/extend/plugins/regenerate-thumbnails/" title="Regenerate Thumbnails plugin">Regenerate Thumbnails</a> - very useful plugin for changed size options of Wordpress attachments as well as already assigned thumbnails.

 == Installation ==